|HEAD FOOTBALL COACH

 - After coaching high school football in Memphis, Porter moved to college football in 1998, coaching running backs at Tennessee Martin.
 The 2017 season will be Porter’s 20th coaching college football.

-- Kevin Steele is in his first year as Auburn’s Defensive Coordinator
+- Kevin Steele is in his second year as Auburn’s Defensive Coordinator

 - Steele has six years as a defensive coordinator in the SEC and ACC including previous estops at Alabama, LSU and Tennessee.
 He’s also coached at Clemson, Florida State, Baylor and Carolina of the NFL.